glfmn/tapas/README.md

-# Tapas, A Sampling library
+# Tapas, A Quasi-Random Sampling Library

-Use distributions to sample structs of numeric data for use for scientific purposes.
+Extension for the `rand` crate which supports popular quasi-random number generators.